 Tourism is a major driver of the economy in the North Highlands and is a key focus of activity for the North Highland Initiative.
-The NHI Tourism Project is a free to join membership organisation committed to working with its members, the wider tourism industry and key public sector stakeholders to grow the value of tourism in the region through destination development and targeted marketing.
-This involves working in collaboration with tourism businesses and local tourism groups in three main areas; development of the tourism offering of the North Highlands, collaborative marketing to help increase tourism income in the North Highlands and providing a strong voice for tourism businesses in the North Highlands.
+The NHI Tourism Project Board works closely with the industry and is a working collaboration with tourism businesses and local tourism groups in three main areas; development of the tourism offering of the North Highlands, collaborative marketing to help increase tourism income in the North Highlands and providing a strong voice for tourism businesses in the North Highlands.

 Mey Selections is arguably one of our most successful ventures to date.
 Established in 2005 as part of HRH, The Prince Charles, Duke of Rothesays commitment to fostering closer connections between farmers, producers and consumers.
 Mey Selections is the retail brand of the initiative which focuses on supplying the highest quality produce from within a 150 mile radius of the Castle of Mey.
 Mey Selections' current product portfolio includes; beef, lamb, biscuits and shortbread.
-Looking to expand in 2015 to include a new line of cashmere in Mey Selections tartan with Johnstons of Elgin along with other new products including salmon, cheese and other kitchen essentials.
+It is not just about food and drink as the Mey Selections range now includes a new line of cashmere in Mey Selections tartan with Johnstons of Elgin along with other new products including salmon, cheese, gin and chocolates.
 Providing high quality beef and lamb is one of Mey Selections core values and working with Dunbia and ABP, we offer a premium to farmers who reach Mey Selections specifications in their livestock.
-In 2014 we had paid over £1.5m in premiums since 2005.
-Find out more at www.mey-selections.com.
+In 2018 we had paid over £2.0m in premiums since 2005.